-Up until recently, my drummer has been stuck behind a drum shield.
+Like many other churches, we put our drummer behind a drum shield.
 We all wanted to set her free, but couldn’t bear the loudness of the drums.

-My church recently went mobile and I wanted to simplify setup as much as possible.
+When my church went mobile for a short season, I wanted to simplify setup as much as possible.
 This meant ditching the drum shield and sound panels.
 The less to load in, the better.

 To be honest, when I first saw the Lidwish Solutions sticks, I thought, “What the heck.”
 But, you never know until you try, so I ordered a pair.